PetkovSvetoslav/Burger-Box-Spring-Boot-Project/README.md

 Login Access:
 Admin admin

+Start:
-Its start easy just you have to change root & password on MySQL connection.
+Its start easy (from BurgerBoxApplication class) just you have to change root & password on MySQL connection in application.properties.

+@Test:
+most of the necessary tests have been done